designphilic/designphilic/README.md

 ## [Designphilic - Tailwind CSS Landing Page](https://https://demo.themesberg.com/landwind/)

-Landwind is a free and open-source landing page built for SaaS and product websites based on the Tailwind CSS utility-first framework and the Flowbite Component Library featuring a hero section, customer logos, feature sections, testimonials, pricing cards, FAQ section, pre-footer CTA button and a footer.
+Designphilic is a free and open-source landing page built for SaaS and product websites based on the Tailwind CSS utility-first framework and the Flowbite Component Library featuring a hero section, customer logos, feature sections, testimonials, pricing cards, FAQ section, pre-footer CTA button and a footer.

 Built with ❤️ by [Themesberg](https://themesberg.com) based on Tailwind CSS and Flowbite.